 We are committed to providing sustainable waste management services for Ipswich and wider regions residential and business communities.
 Our New Chum site, an engineered landfill, is located within a zoned industrial precinct on the site of a former coalmine and has been operating since 1998.
-Cleanaway’s New Chum site accepts commercial and industrial waste in fully lined cells, and is licensed and regulated by the Queensland Department of Environment and Heritage Protection.
+Cleanaway’s New Chum site accepts commercial and industrial waste in fully lined cells, and is licensed and regulated by the Queensland Department of Environment and Science.

 The New Chum site receives waste from the local Ipswich community as well as the broader community.
 Our license enables us to accept over 200,000 tonnes per annum.
 All of the materials that are accepted and stored on-site are publically displayed on a sign at the gate, and include construction waste, dry commercial waste and soils.
 The site is also licensed to accept limited regulated waste (including asbestos).